 This project was curated by ADC’s First Nations Creative Producers Lucy Simpson and Dennis Golding.
 The First Nations Creative Producer role is supported by Create NSW.

-Images: Portrait of Euphemia Bostock.
-Photo by Sharon Hickey.
+Top Image: Portrait of Euphemia Bostock.
+Photo: Sharon Hickey.

 Bottom Image: Euphemia Bostock, Fashion Collection, 1987 (detail).
 Photo: Australian Design Centre